mayan-edms/Mayan-EDMS/README.rst

 License
 -------

-This project is open sourced under `GNU GPL Version 3`_.
+This project is open sourced under `Apache 2.0 License`_.

 Contribute